I have read several posts on how to go about optimizing your blog or business website for effective visibility on search engines.

 When do you classify search engine optimization efforts as effective?

 You call something effective when you begin to see the result of your effort, and when this happens, you rinse and repeat your method to achieve a better result.

 When things are not effective, you change strategies and try other ideas.

-For you to know if your search engine optimization strategy is effective, your major metrics is the amount of organic traffic coming to your blog.
-Most especially, the traffic coming from popular search engines (Google, Bing, etc.).
+For you to know if your search engine optimization strategy is effective, your major metric is the amount of organic traffic coming to your blog.
+Most especially, the traffic comes from popular search engines (Google, Bing, etc.).

 Before I dive into the complete guide for effective search engine optimization, let’s look at the summary of what search engine optimization is.

 This is a summary of what you should do to achieve an active search engine optimization effort for your blog.